 - 1/3 cup packed brown sugar

 - 1/2 cup butter, divided

 - 2 tablespoons honey

 - In a large bowl, combine 1-1/2 cups all-purpose flour and yeast.

 - Heat the water, brown sugar, 3 tablespoons butter, honey and salt to 120°-130°; add to flour mixture.
 Beat on low for 30 seconds with electric mixer; increase speed to high and continue beating 3 minutes.
 Stir in whole wheat flour and enough remaining all-purpose flour to form a soft dough.

 - Turn out onto a lightly floured surface and knead until smooth and elastic, about 6-8 minutes.
-Place in a greased bowl, cover and allow to rise in a warm place until doubled, about 1-1/2 hours.
+Place in a greased bowl, turning once to grease the top.
+Cover with plastic wrap and let rise in a warm place until doubled, about 1-1/2 hours.
 Punch dough down and divide into thirds.
 Shape each into a ball, cover and let rest 10 minutes.

 - Bake at 400° for 10-15 minutes or until golden brown.
 Brush again with butter while hot.
 Yield: 18-24 rolls.